vriesm060/performance-matters/AUDIT.md

 In order to reduce more loading time I minified the CSS and JS files.
 I used [CSS Compressor](https://csscompressor.com/) to minify the CSS files and I used [JS Compress](https://jscompress.com/) to minify the JS files.

-By doing this I was able to reduce the loading time by 2 seconds and make the content appear 1 second earlier.
+By doing this I was able to reduce the loading time by half a second and make the content appear half a second earlier as well.

 You can find the changes in the [minify](../minify/AUDIT.md) branch.
+These are the new stats:

 | First meaningful paint | First interactive  | Score  |
 | ---------------------- | ------------------ | ------ |